heptarch/heptarch.github.io/drafts/demon.md

 which bears them.

-There is a shudder, a collision, and a reversal too quick to register; the wave is guiding them back to the quay.
+There is a shudder, a collision, and a reversal too quick to register; then the wave is guiding them back to the quay.
 She feels her heart thumping, but on the wrong side of her chest, and knows she has become her own mirror image.
-Facing now to the North Sea, there is an immense wall of ice against, against which they have rebounded, and through which she can faintly see, like a finger pressed against the inside of a glass, the ashen outlines of a shopfront on Chancery Lane.
+Facing now to the North Sea, she sees the immense wall of ice from which they have rebounded, and through which she can faintly see, like a finger pressed against the inside of a glass, the ashen outlines of a shopfront on Chancery Lane.